Romeo Elton: Early life

+Elton was ordained as a Baptist minister in 1817, assuming pastorships in Newport, Rhode Island and Vermont.
+In 1825, he became a professor of Latin and Greek Languages at Brown University.
+As a professor, he was a student favorite, noted for his awkward appearance and genial nature.
+He taught at Brown until 1845.
+He also served on the Board of Trustees of Brown University.

-He wrote two books and co-wrote a third one.
-Together with Roger Williams, he wrote about the civic and religious affairs in colonial Rhode Island.
-On his own, he wrote about Roger Williams (1603–1683), an early Rhode Island Protestant pastor, and Jonathan Maxcy (1768–1820), the second President of Brown University.
+Elton wrote two books and co-wrote a third one.
+He wrote about the civic and religious affairs in colonial Rhode Island, Roger Williams, founder of the Providence Plantations, and Jonathan Maxcy (1768–1820), the second President of Brown University.

 He served as the Second Vice President of the Rhode Island Historical Society in 1837.

-Personal life

-He married Emeline Elton (1819–1906).
-They had two sons.

-He died on May 24, 1889, at the age of seventy-two.

-Legacy

-The Elton Tavern in Burlington, Connecticut is named in his honor.
+Elton moved to England after retiring from Brown University.
+He returned to the United States in 1879, dying the following year.

 The Romeo Elton Professorship in Natural Theology is an endowed chair at Brown University also named in his honor.
-Richard Kimberly Heck held the professorship from 2009-2014.
-Since 2014 it has been held by John Tomasi who is a professor of political science, professor of philosophy by courtesy, and director of the Political Theory Project.
+The professorship has previously been held by Richard Kimberly Heck and by John Tomasi, and is currently held by Bernard Reginster.